Tantra Yoga

 “Wow, wow, wow, when I just let you run away with your magic it really connects me fully without the mind interfering.
 It was so powerful this evening.”
 David

-Stage Three (working to step beyond the mind-body to the spiritual body):
+Stage Three (working predominantly with the spiritual body):

-Rituals / Pujas come in numerous forms, from as simple as bowing down to a rock (Shiva consciousness) to hugely elaborate rituals with precise gestures, timings and placings.
-Indeed, many of the practices - pranayama, the chakra system, the nadi’s, bandhas and mudras, mantra, yantra and meditation - are likely to be combined and incorporated into rituals.
+Meditation is a way to shift our consciousness from the lower mind to the higher mind, that is, to step beyond the mind-body.
+Meditation is a state, not an activity.
+Visualisation is a technique that helps us in this shift.
+Once we can bring focus, through controlling our senses, withdrawal, we can start to connect to images at a deeper level.
+Visualisation stimulates the Minds-Eye and is a great tool in many Rituals.
+Rituals come in numerous forms, from as simple as bowing down to a rock (Shiva consciousness) to hugely elaborate ones with precise gestures, timings and placings.
 They are a form of worship, they are not about superstition.
 It is about bringing attention onto something without distraction.
 It is a tool (a great technology of practice) which, when attached to heightened emotions, gives us access to the experience of universal consciousness.

 “If you are looking for something that makes sense of what has gone before and gives you the tools and practices to make real, long-lasting change … then you have found it with Pink.”
 Jay